Floy Agnes Lee

-Floy Agnes "Aggie" (Naranjo Stroud) Lee was an American biologist who worked on the Manhattan Project at Los Alamos as a hematology technician.
+Floy Agnes "Aggie" (Naranjo Stroud) Lee (23 July 1922 - 6 March 2018) was an American biologist who worked on the Manhattan Project at Los Alamos as a hematology technician.

-Early life
+Early life and education

-Floy Agnes Lee was born July 23, 1922, at the Albuquerque Indian School and was the fourth of five siblings.
-Her mother was a German-American teacher from Indiana who had traveled in the US teaching at different Indian schools including the Winnebago Indian schools in Wisconsin, in Santa Fe, and at the Albuquerque Indian School.
-Her father was a member of the Santa Clara Pueblo.
+Floy Agnes Lee (née Naranjo) was born July 23, 1922, at the Albuquerque Indian School and was the fourth of five siblings.
+Her mother was a German-American teacher from Indiana who had traveled in the United States teaching at different Indian schools, including the Winnebago Indian schools in Wisconsin, in Santa Fe, and at the Albuquerque Indian School.
+Her Native American father was a member of Santa Clara Pueblo meaning that she had Tewa ancestry.

 Lee grew up at the Albuquerque Indian School, but was sent to St. Mary's Catholic School for her education.
 She then went on to graduate from Albuquerque High School.
 In 1945, she graduated from the University of New Mexico (UNM) with a degree in biology.
 While there, she worked for a professor putting different solutions into each plant to see how they grew.
 This job made her more interested in doing research.
-During her college years she also learned to fly planes and worked at a grocery store to pay for flying lessons.
+During her college years, she also learned to fly planes and worked at a grocery store to pay for flying lessons.
 She was one flight short of qualifying to become a member of the Women’s Airforce Service Pilots before the program was disbanded in 1944.

-In 1945, Lee was asked by professor Edward Castetter, head of UNM's biology department, to do research for him.
-While she was compiling and recording information on what the Indigenous people of New Mexico ate before colonization, Castetter asked her to postpone a trip that she had planned to see her mother's relatives in order to finish the research.
-While Lee was continuing this research, Castetter got a call from Los Alamos.
+In 1945, Professor Edward Castetter, head of UNM's biology department, asked Lee to do research for him.
+While she was compiling and recording information on what the Indigenous people of New Mexico ate before colonization, Castetter asked her to postpone a trip she had planned to see her mother's relatives to finish the research.
+While Lee continued this research, Castetter received a call from Los Alamos.
 They told him that they were looking for a biology student or a graduate to work in the hematology laboratory.

+Family life

+Lee grew up in Arizona and later moved to Chicago to continue her education.
+Lee had one daughter and was married three times, all which preceded her in death.